 Circumstance will also drive your priorities.
 Like: “Oh crap, the irrigation line broke!
 I guess it is time to brush up on our plumbing skills…” Or that moment when your kitchen counter is overflowing with homegrown tomatoes, but you’ve never preserved tomatoes before.
 Evidently, the time to dive in and learn is now!

 If I had to recommend three homestead projects to focus on first, they would be: create a small vegetable garden, plant trees, and think about irrigation.
 Edible and/or ornamental trees are a quintessential part of a productive homestead, but they can take a long time to grow!
 The sooner you get trees planted, the sooner they’ll mature to provide food, shade, and privacy.
 The trees and garden space will both need water, so establishing a functional irrigation plan is also key!

 The next step I highly encourage is to start composting, even on a small scale.
 The goal of starting a homestead is to be self-sufficient and sustainable, and compost pretty much screams both of those things.
 Close the loop and up-cycle kitchen scraps or garden trimmings into free rich organic fertilizer.
 Homemade compost (aka “black gold”) is invaluable and will significantly boost the fertility of your garden!
 Soil health is everything.
-A compost 101 article is coming very soon, but in the meantime, learn how to create and maintain a simple worm compost bin here.
+Check out this Compost 101 article to learn about 6 different ways you can compost at home, or learn how to create and maintain simple worm compost bin here.

 4) Never Stop Learning